cthiebaud/openmozart.net/README.md

 ## The pitch

-718 permutations of the word "RICARD" colored in such a way as to make the famous portrait by Lange appear.
+718 permutations of the word "RICARD" colored in such a way as to make a bottle appear.

 The (2) identity permutations "RICARD" are replaced by "······"